yakloinsteak/morris-site/figures.md

 ## [Step in Line](#step-in-line)

+Always starts after once to yourself from musicians

 2 double steps in place, galley out (toward outside foot) to end facing backward.

 2 double steps in place, galley out to end facing forward, then use capers after galley to return to set.